pro9er5/digress-digest/_posts/2025-02-08-starting-somewhere.markdown

 reality.
 Six months is a long time and we had a lot to do and pacing out all these steps is best done with steady progress.
 In the posts to come we will go into more detail on each of these planning topics.
-That said, what happened next for family was that we had planted a seed, and this seed would gradually grow into something that would result in the best year of our lives.
+That said, what happened next for our family was that we had planted a seed, and this seed would gradually grow into something that would result in the best year of our lives.
 With every measure of progress made toward starting our gap year, the more engaged we became as a family.
 We started talking about the future with wonder and excitement.
 We